Jeanne de Fougères, Countess of La Marche and of Angoulême: Reign

 Jeanne had a brother Jean de Fougères, but he died immediately after his birth on 6 December 1230.
 As no more sons were born to her mother, Jeanne became the heiress to her father's lordship of Fougères, which she inherited suo jure upon the death of her father on 24 February 1256.
 She thereafter held the title of Dame de Fougères.
 That same year 1256, she issued orders for the expansion of the chateau of Fougères, adding the Melusine and Gobelin towers as well as fortifying the ramparts and gates.
 Her efforts provided a greater stability for the town.

 On 29 January 1254, Jeanne was married to Hugh XII de Lusignan, seigneur of Lusignan, Couhe, and Peyrat, Count of La Marche and Angoulême.
 She became the Countess of La Marche and Angoulême upon her marriage, which was recorded in the Chronicon Savigniacense on 4 February 1254.

 Shortly after 25 August 1270, Jeanne became a widow when her husband Hugh was killed while on Crusade with King Louis IX of France.
 Jeanne was granted the wardship of her minor children in Nov.
 1271.
+Jeanne de Fougères was not only instrumental in fortifying the Château of Fougères but also played a pivotal role in managing her lands, particularly during the politically turbulent period following her husband's death, ensuring the protection and prosperity of her domains.
 She died on an unknown date after 1273.
 She left a will dated 20 May 1269.
 She was buried in Savigny.

 Upon Jeanne's death, her eldest daughter Yolanda became the Heiress of Fougères.